-4.1.1 The extension or alteration should respect and respond positively to the character of the original dwelling such that its character is maintained or enhanced.
+4.1 C ESIGN PRINC IPLES - HOME 4.1.1 The extension or alteration should respect and respond positively to the character of the original dwelling such that its character is maintained or enhanced.
 4.1.2 An alteration, extension or outbuilding should function well for its intended use, and adequate daylight and natural ventilation should be maintained to the new construction and to the existing building, where the addition is attached.
-4.1.3 osed extension or outbuilding, the total area of the curtilage covered by ceed the following proportions, and the remaining garden should be ose.
-To calculate the curtilage, subtract the Area of curtilage buildings Maximum proportion of curtilage covered by (sq m) footprint of the original house and up to 100 40% any original 100 - 500 30% outbuildings from the tota 500 - 1000 >1000 20% 10% land area of the plot.
-4.1.4 ions should comply with Approved Document M of the Building ensuring that extensions and alterations are no less accessible than Regulations, including the existing building.
-Regulations, including the existing building.
-DESIGN PRINC Extensions and outbuil ensuring that extensions and alterations are no less accessible than 4.2 C Regulations, including the existing building.
-DESIGN PRINC Extensions and outbuil cause them to be exces ensuring that extensions and alterations are no less accessible than CIPLES - NEIGHBOUR Idings should not have an overbearing impact on adjacent properties or 4.2 C 4.2.1 Regulations, including the existing building.
-DESIGN PRINC Extensions and outbuil cause them to be excess The height of an extension a) a vertical plane in ensuring that extensions and alterations are no less accessible than CIPLES - NEIGHBOUR Idings should not have an overbearing impact on adjacent properties or ssively enclosed or overshadowed. sion or outbuilding should not normally exceed the following limits: clined at 45 degrees from the boundary, starting at a level 2m on the neighbour's side, or from the middle of closest groundfloor calculated from the dimsions of standard 4.2 4.2 C 4.2.1 Regulations, including the existing building.
-DESIGN PRINC Extensions and outbuil cause them to be excess The height of an extens a) a vertical plane in above the ground window of a neigh ensuring that extensions and alterations are no less accessible than CIPLES - NEIGHBOUR Idings should not have an overbearing impact on adjacent properties or sively enclosed or overshadowed. sion or outbuilding should not normally exceed the following limits: clined at 45 degrees from the boundary, starting at a level 2m on the neighbour's side, or from the middle of closest groundfloor houring property. t 45 degrees from the top of a neighbouring building, where it is from the 4.2 C 4.2.1 Regulations, including the existing building.
-DESIGN PRINC Extensions and outbuil cause them to be excess The height of an extens a) a vertical plane inc above the ground window of a neigh b) a plane inclined at located on or next ensuring that extensions and alterations are no less accessible than CIPLES - NEIGHBOUR Idings should not have an overbearing impact on adjacent properties or ssively enclosed or overshadowed. sion or outbuilding should not normally exceed the following limits: clined at 45 degrees from the boundary, starting at a level 2m on the neighbour's side, or from the middle of closest groundfloor bouring property. t 45 degrees from the top of a neighbouring building, where it is t to the boundary. d extensions may be acceptable where two adjoining properties are calculated from the dimsions of standard 4.2 & 4.2.3 cann exceed the
+4.1.3 As a result of the proposed extension or outbuilding, the total area of the curtilage covered by buildings should not exceed the following proportions, and the remaining garden should be usable and fit for purpose.
+To calculate the curtilage, subtract the Area of curtilage buildings up to 100 Maximum proportion of curtilage covered by (sq m) 40% footprint of the original house and any original 100 - 500 500 - 1000 >1000 30% 20% 10% outbuildings from the total land area of the plot.
+4.1.4 ons should comply with Approved Document M of the Building ensuring that extensions and alterations are no less accessible than 4.2 D ESIGN PRINC IPLES - NEIGHBOUR 4.2.1 dings should not have an overbearing impact on adjacent properties or sively enclosed or overshadowed.
+4.2.2 a) a vertical plane inc ion or outbuilding should not normally exceed the following limits: lined at 45 degrees from the boundary, starting at a level 2m on the neighbour's side, or from the middle of closest groundfloor bouring property.
+The curtilage calculated from the dimsions of standard 4.2.2 & 4.2.3 cannot exceed the limits set in 4.1.3.
+Other standards in located on or next extensions may be acceptable where two adjoining properties are 4.2.3 an extension or outbuilding should not normally exceed the limits plane inclined at 60 degrees from the middle of a closest groundfloor g property. the guide ma also further deduct the buildable area/height. window of neighbouring g property. area/h